WLRoque/Tortuosity/README.md

 # Tortuosity
-ImageJ plugin to estimate the tortuosity of pore (grain) network in porous media
+ImageJ plugin to estimate the geometric tortuosity of pore (grain) network of porous medium from microCT image samples.